 What About Other Cannabis Products?

 Here’s where it gets interesting.
 In December 2018, both the Senate and the House of Representatives passed the Farm Bill.
 To make a long story short, this piece of legislation officially establishes a definition between THC and CBD, and stipulates that CBD-infused products such as industrialized hemp are NOT considered controlled substances.
-To translate the fancy lawyer talk: CBD and hemp are legal now, and you’ll probably be able to ship them with USPS!
+To translate the fancy lawyer talk: industrial hemp is legal now, and you’ll probably be able to ship it with USPS!
 Well…almost.
 President Trump still needs to sign the Farm Bill before it officially becomes a clear-cut law, but he has expressed favor for it.

 The Industrial Hemp Exemption

 The issue of whether or not you can ship industrial hemp is even more interesting.
 As of now, the line between shipping industrial hemp and other CBD products is still murky.
 There have been recorded instances where USPS exempted industrial hemp from non-mailable CBD products and deemed industrial hemp mailable (assuming the shipper has all the proper licensing).
 However, it looks like CBD as a whole is still non-mailable.
 For now, all we can do is wait and see if this law changes in the near future.